MIMPython/mimpython.github.io/_pythonSummerCourse/02-03-assignment.md

 (b) Cho ví dụ về tên biến hợp lệ và ví dụ về tên biến không hợp lệ. \
 (c) Khi nói đến việc đặt tên biến, tác giả Robert C. Martin viết trong cuốn sách _Clean Code: A Handbook of Agile Software Craftsmanship_ viết

 > It is easy to say that names should reveal intent.
 What we want to impress upon you is that we are serious about this.
 Choosing good names takes time but saves more than it takes.
 So take care with your names and change them when you find better ones.
-Everyone who reads your code (including you) will be happier if you do.
+Everyone who reads your code (including you) will be happier if you do. \
 > The name of a variable should answer all the big questions.
 It should tell you why it exists, what it does, and how it is used.
 If a name requires a com- ment, then the name does not reveal its intent.

 Hãy cho ví dụ về cách đặt tên biến tốt kèm theo tình huống sử dụng những biến này.

-(d) Cho danh sách những tên biến cùng thể hiện số sinh viên
+(d) Cho danh sách những tên biến có cùng ý nghĩa thể hiện số sinh viên
 - numberofcollegestudents
 - NUMBEROFCOLLEGESTUDENTS
 - numberOfCollegeStudents
 - NumberOfCollegeStudents
 - number_of_college_students

 Hãy mô tả các phong cách đặt những tên biến trên. \
 (e) Phân biệt các phong cách đặt tên biến Camel Case, Pascal Case và Snake Case.
 Cho ví dụ. \
 (f) Bạn chọn phong cách đặt tên biến nào?